deepset-ai/haystack/proposals/text/3875-table-cell.md

 print(dict_table_doc["content"][span[0]][span[1]])  # prints "actors"
 ```

-I see a few ways to address this:
-- Update the `Span` (or `TableCell`) to be updated when the table is converted into a list of lists in the Answer primitive.
+We have decided to store the table internally as a list of lists to avoid this issue.
+See discussion starting [here](https://github.com/deepset-ai/haystack/pull/3875#discussion_r1088766318).
-- Only store the table internally as a list of lists.
-We can't only use pandas dataframes since we need to be able json serialize the table to be used in the rest-api and to be compatible with our `to_dict` and `from_dict` methods.
-- Expand `TableCell` to have additional member variables like `pandas_row`, `pandas_col` in addition to the normal `row` and `col`.

 # Drawbacks